Archetypes

 - Necromon (M)

 By swinging at the end of the turn at the cost of blowing up the attacker, repeatedly swarm and rebuild while controlling the opponent's board.
+The level 7 boss card, Dullahamon, allows direct playing of level 6s from the trash, enabling it to take defensive or offensive stance depending on your choices.

 - Ryugumon ("Aquatics") (B)